PaimaStudios/midnight-impact-rps-example/vm-builders/README.md

 # About

-This package implements a typescript interface to build Midnight contracts with the low level primitives:
+This package implements a typescript interface for building Midnight contracts with the low level primitives:
 [Impact](https://docs.midnight.network/develop/how-midnight-works/impact) and
 the zk ir.